-If you need catamaran sales forms, I have downloadable PDF forms on this page.
-I did not write these forms, and I am offering them as a courtesy to facilitate the catamaran sales process.
+If you need catamaran sales forms, we have downloadable PDF forms on this page.
+We did not write these forms and offer them as a courtesy to facilitate the catamaran sales process.

 The first form could be used as the Purchase and Sale Agreement and is editable online.
 It is sometimes called the “Offer” form.
-This form should work for you.
 In coordination with the Purchase and Sale Agreement, there are three other forms which determine if the Buyer wants to go forward with closing, renegotiate based on survey items, or cancel the deal.

 - Yacht Purchase and Sale Agreement